gajim/gajim-plugins/README.md

 **Before you put in any work, please contact us on [gajim@conference.gajim.org](xmpp:gajim@conference.gajim.org?join)**

-**Dont use dev.gajim.org for any projects that are not directly for the benefit of Gajim**
+**Don't use dev.gajim.org for any projects that are not directly for the benefit of Gajim**

 ## Plugins list